burkeholland/deno-first-look/lessons/getting-to-know/debugging.md

 ![The chrome inspect page](../images/edge-inspect.jpg)

-This will open the browser dev tools and you will see the your program is broken on the first line...
+This will open the browser dev tools and you will see the your program is broken on the first line.

 ![The chrome dev tools](../images/chrome-debug.jpg)